Copper rockfish: Biology

 Copper rockfish males are known to mature between three and seven years, while females mature between four and eight years.
 Generally the larger a female is, the more young she will bear.
-Copper Rockfish are a viviparous fish giving birth to live young after a gestation period of around 10 months.
-They are a long-lived fish reaching ages of over forty years old with the oldest known individual being 55 years old.
+Copper Rockfish are a viviparous fish, giving birth to live young after a gestation period of around 10 months.
+Like other rockfish, they are a long-lived fish, reaching ages of over forty years old with the oldest known individual being 55 years old.
 Copper Rockfish are a modest fish reaching a maximum size of 66 cm TL and a weight of 4.5 kg.

 Juveniles are almost exclusively found in kelp beds and shallow rocky areas.
 They begin life feeding primarily on planktonic crustaceans.
-As they grow they continue to feed on increasingly larger crustaceans such as shrimp and crabs as well as squid and octopus.
+As they grow, they continue to feed on increasingly larger crustaceans such as shrimp and crabs, as well as squid and octopus.
 Smaller fish also make up a large part of their diet.
-In turn copper rockfish are preyed on by lingcod and cabezone and even salmon.
-Sea birds and sea mammals also take their toll, and also man.
+In turn copper rockfish are preyed on by lingcod and cabezon and even salmon.
+Sea birds and marine mammals are also known to feed on the fish.
 Copper Rockfish are known for the table quality of their flesh and their willingness as a sportfish.

-The adult copper rockfish is found very close to the bottom often touching.
-They are almost always associated in and around rocks, and almost never on sand.
-This rockfish is known to be very faithful to its chosen home and numerous tagging studies have shown that these rockfish travel no more than a mile from their chosen location.
+The adult copper rockfishes are found close to the bottom, often touching it.
+They are almost always associated in and around rocks, and rarely on sand.
+This rockfish is known to be very faithful to its chosen home and numerous tagging studies have shown that these rockfish travel no more than a mile from their chosen location or home range.
 In combination with habitat patchiness and limited larva dispersal distance, this behavior means separate populations genetics differ significantly from each other.

+Copper rockfish have also been recorded hybridizing with quillback rockfish (S. maliger) and brown rockfish (S. auriculatus) in the Puget sound.